Non-typical points for $\beta$-shifts: Transversality and large intersection classes

 \begin{lem} Let $x_0<0.649$.
 There exists a constant $\delta>0$ such that if $x\in [0,x_0]$ then

 holds for any function of the form

 \end{lem}

-The condition $x_0 < 0.649$ in Lemma \ref{solomyak} introduces the condition $\beta > 1 / 0.649$ or for simplicity $\beta>1.541$.
-But, when studying the map (\ref{holder}), the coefficients in the power series (\ref{functions}) will not be free to take values in $\{-1,0,1\}$, they will be the difference of two sequences from $S_\beta$.
-This allows us to remove the condition $x_0 < 0.649$.
+The condition $x_0 < 0.649$ in Lemma~\ref{solomyak} introduces the condition $\beta > 1 / 0.649$ or for simplicity $\beta>1.541$.
+But, when studying the map defined in (\ref{holder}), the coefficients in the power series (\ref{functions}) will not be free to take values in $\{-1,0,1\}$, they will be the difference of two sequences from $S_\beta$.
+This allows us to remove the condition $x_0 < 0.649$, which is done by using Lemma~\ref{improvedsolomyak} below instead of Lemma~\ref{solomyak}.

 \begin{lem} Let $\beta > 1$.
 There exists a constant $\delta>0$ such that if $x\in [0,1/\beta]$ then

 holds for any function of the form

 \end{lem}